psg-mit/smooth/README.md

 Timing measurements for each computation shown in the paper are listed in `src/SmoothLang.hs`.
 These are approximate measurements of the time taken using `stack repl` as shown above.
+The building and then executing with `stack build` and `stack exec runexamples` takes 1 minute to run all of the examples.

 We note that the syntax for the code within the Haskell library is not identical to that shown in the paper.
 A mechanical translation (using Template Haskell or a preprocessing stage) would be possible.